Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports conducting fire patrols constantly on guard for identifying any potential fire hazards.
-Also, all palm oil mills and housing quarters are equipped with fire fighting equipment as an emergency safety measure.
-In addition to this, fire fighting training was conducted by the government agencies in all units for ensuring preparedness during the dry weather.
+The company also reports that it constantly conducts fire patrols to identify potential fire hazards.
+In addition to this, the company conducts firefighting training in collaboration with government agencies in all units to ensure preparedness during dry weather.

 • N